Logo

 1. Obtain the latest release either by downloading and unzipping or checking out the tag with git.

-2. Run yarn to upgrade dependencies.
+2. Run npm install to upgrade dependencies.

 5. Run mysql $DATABASE < migration-$DATABASE.sql as described above.